ubccr/coldfront/coldfront/plugins/slurm/README.md

 Slurm flat file format and can be loaded with sacctmgr.
 For more information on the Slurm flat file format see [here](https://slurm.schedmd.com/sacctmgr.html).

-A command line tool is also provided with this app that allows an administrator to check the consistency between ColdFront and Slurm and optionally remove any associations that should not be in Slurm according to ColdFront.
+The "slurm\_check" command line tool is also provided with this app and allows an administrator to check the consistency between ColdFront and Slurm and optionally remove any associations that should not be in Slurm according to ColdFront.

+The "slurm\_sync" command line tool allows for synchronizing the Slurm configuration (provided via Slurm flat file format) with the ColdFront database with fine-grained control.
+It normally executes (or lists if run in "noop" mode) the Slurm sacctmgr commands needed to bring the Slurm configuration in agreement with ColdFront.
+Flags can be provided to control which actions to issue (e.g. can skip creating and/or deleting users, accounts, etc) or which account/user settings to ignore.

 ## Design